 - The exam will be administered remotely on 2 dates only: March 29, 2023, and April 28, 2023.

 When should I take Step 2 CK?

-- The deadline for taking Step 2 CK is 4 weeks before the ERAS deadline.
-We anticipate a late September ERAS deadline, so recommend scheduling your exam before the end of August.
+- The deadline for taking Step 2 CK is August 30, 2023.
 This ensures that your scores are available in time for inclusion in your ERAS application.

-- We will be reaching out to you if you are not scheduled to take your exams by the deadline.
+- Your Lead Advisor will be reaching out to you if you are not scheduled to take your exam by this date.

 How do I prepare for the Step 2 exams?

 - Take advantage of the online practice materials from USMLE!
 This is a crucial part of your Step 2 CK preparation plan!

 - Step 2 CK Official test resources.

 - Longitudinal Learning: Using Clerkships to Perform on Step 2 CK

 - Attend the IUSM Student Success Presentation on creating a personalized study plan for Step 2 CK in April.